My womb cancer story.

 Unfortunately, when the pathology results can back they showed cancer cells still present in the cavity wash so I was told that I would need further treatment.

 So a few weeks later I started the first of 4 sessions of chemotherapy followed by 27 sessions of external radiotherapy over at The Beatson in Glasgow..

-As of 12th July 2018 it will be 8 years since my treatment ended and as many of you who follow WCSUK will know, I am still dealing with long term side effects from all the treatment.
+As of September 2020 it will be over 10 years since my treatment ended and as many of you who follow WCSUK will know, I am still dealing with long term side effects from all the treatment.
 It hasn't been easy, in fact knowing what I know now I totally regret having the chemotherapy and radiotherapy treatment.
 I have been left with chronic and long-term side effects and my quality of life is very low most of the time.
 I've had no follow ups and very little support, apart from my husband and my wonderful Macmillan nurse who has been my rock throughout all this.
 Sadly she left the area in June 2014 and I miss her so much.

 However, I am determined to use my experience for some good and that's why I started WCSUK.
 Being able to reach out to other women who may just be about to get aboard that rollercoaster helps me to deal with my own problems and it's been wonderful to be able to meet so many strong, determined women who are not only dealing with their own issues but are also helping to raise awareness of womb cancer.

 Diary of an illness.